-BitLocker with TPM-only authentication lets a computer to enter the power-on state without any pre-boot authentication.
+BitLocker with TPM-only authentication allows for a computer to enter the power-on state without any pre-boot authentication.
 Therefore, an attacker may be able to perform DMA attacks.

 In these configurations, an attacker may be able to search for BitLocker encryption keys in system memory by spoofing the SBP-2 hardware ID by using an attacking device that is plugged into a 1394 port.
 Alternatively, an active Thunderbolt port also provides access to system memory to perform an attack.
-Note that Thunderbolt 3 on the new USB Type-C connector includes new security features which can be configured to protect against this type of attack.
+Note that Thunderbolt 3 on the new USB Type-C connector includes new security features which can be configured to protect against this type of attack without disabling the port.

 - Systems that are left turned on